Oscars 2021 winners: The full list, from Nomadland to Chloé Zhao and Daniel Kaluuya

-The 2021 Oscars Sunday was a little bit different.
+This year's Oscars was a little bit different.
 Play-off music didn't interrupt speeches, it was more relaxed.

 Nomadland, from Chloé Zhao, won best picture and best actress for Frances McDormand, a whopping fourth Oscar win for the actress.
 Nomadland won three Oscars overall, the most on the night.
 Mank, The Father, Tenet, Judas and the Black Messiah, Ma Rainey's Black Bottom, Soul and Sound of Metal were among those that took two.
 Daniel Kaluuya won his first Oscar for best supporting actor early on in the night, giving a memorably unconventional tribute to his parents.